anima-wg/brski-over-802dot11/brski-over-802dot11.md

 The key concept with this proposal is that BRSKI uses a well-known NAI Realm name or Roaming Consortium OI more as a logical service advertisement rather than as a backhaul internet provider advertisement.
 This is conceptually very similar to what [IEEE802.11aq] is attempting to achieve.

-Leveraging NAI Realm or Roaming Consortium would not require any [IEEE802.11] specification changes, and could possibly be defined by this IETF draft.
-Note that the authors are not aware of any currently defined IETF or IANA namespaces that define NAI Realms or OIs.
+Leveraging NAI Realm or Roaming Consortium would not require any [IEEE802.11] specification changes, and could be defined by this IETF draft with the strings suggested above for NAI.
+However, the RCOI has the format of a MAC address, and would need to be allocated by the IEEE.
+In the case where specific vendors would implement a specific NAI or RCOI, identifying both the vendor or vendor consortium and support for BRSKI, new NAI and RCOI would need to be defined by these vendors.
+Although the Wireless Broadband Alliance (WBA) keeps a Next generation Hotspot (NGH) registry of known RCOIs and NAIs, there is no official and exahsutive published repository of these values.

-Additionally (or alternatively...) as NAI Realm includes advertising the EAP mechanism required, if a new EAP-BRSKI were to be defined, then this could be advertised.
+In addition to BRSKI support, as the NAI Realm includes advertising the EAP mechanism required, if a new EAP-BRSKI were to be defined, then this could be advertised.
 Devices could then scan for an NAI Realm that enforced EAP-BRSKI, and ignore the realm name.

 This mechanism suffers from the limitations outlined in {{incorrect-ssid-discovery}} - it does nothing to prevent a device enrolling against an incorrect network.

-Additionally, as the IEEE is attempting to standardize logical service advertisement via [IEEE802.11aq], [IEEE802.11aq] would seem to be the more appropriate option than overloading an existing IE. However, it is worth noting that configuration of these IEs is supported today by WLCs, and this mechanism may be suitable for demonstrations or proof-of-concepts.
+Additionally, as the IEEE is attempting to standardize logical service advertisement via [IEEE802.11aq], [IEEE802.11aq] would seem to be the more appropriate option than overloading an existing IE. However, it is worth noting that configuration of 802.11u IEs is commonly supported today by Wi-Fi infrastructure vendors, and this mechanism may be suitable for demonstrations or proof-of-concepts.

 ## IEEE 802.11u Interworking Information - Internet